Generic Name: clomipramine (kloe-MIP-ra-meen)

 - PREGNANCY and BREAST-FEEDING: It is not known if Anafranil can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Anafranil while you are pregnant.
 Anafranil is found in breast milk.
 Do not breast-feed while taking Anafranil.

-If you suddenly stop taking Anafranil, you may have WITHDRAWAL symptoms.
-Symptoms may include dizziness, headache, irritability, nausea, tiredness, trouble sleeping, and vomiting.
+If you stop taking Anafranil suddenly, you may have WITHDRAWAL symptoms.
+These may include dizziness, headache, irritability, nausea, tiredness, trouble sleeping, and vomiting.

 Possible side effects of Anafranil: